Dengue is fastest-spreading tropical disease, WHO says

 "So today you have (the) aedes mosquito in over 150 countries.
 The threat of dengue exists all across the globe."

-In Europe, the aedes mosquitoes that cause both dengue and chikungya disease have spread to 18 countries, often via the importation of ornamental bamboo or second-hand tyres, he said.
+In Europe, the aedes mosquitoes that cause both dengue and chikungya disease have spread to 18 countries, often via the importation of ornamental bamboo or second-hand tires, he said.

 "But we are trying to address this in a more systematic way, by controlling entry of vectors at points of entry - seaports, airports, as well as the ground crossings," Velayudhan said, noting that it was hard to detect mosquitoes and their eggs.

 Dengue causes flu-like symptoms that subside in a few days in some sufferers.
-But the severe form of the disease requires hospitalisation for complications, including severe bleeding, that may be lethal.
+But the severe form of the disease requires hospitalization for complications, including severe bleeding, that may be lethal.

 There is no specific treatment but early detection and access to proper medical care lowers fatality rates below 1 percent, according to the Geneva-based WHO.